KubaWaliszewski/EcommerceWebsite/README.md

 - Custom admin panel for managing products, categories, users, and orders.
 - CRUD operations on products, users, and orders.
 - Order status management with tracking of payment status.
-- Chat management for customer interactions.
+- Live chat management with customers
 - Pagination, search, and filtering for effective data management.

 ### 3. Shopping Cart